YannDubs/Neural-Process-Family/jupyter/text/LNPFs_sketch.md

 * The marginal predictive distributions require specification of a particular parametric form.

 In this section we discuss an alternative parametrisation of $p( \mathbf{y}_\mathcal{T} | \mathbf{x}_\mathcal{T}, \mathcal{C})$ that still enforces consistency in the predictive, and addresses both of these issues.
-The main idea is to introduce a latent variable $\mathbf{z}$ in to the definition of the predictive distribution.
+The main idea is to introduce a latent variable $\mathbf{z}$ into the definition of the predictive distribution.
 This leads us to the second major branch of the NPF, which we refer to as the Latent Neural Process Sub-family, or LNPF for short.
 A graphical representation of the LNPF  is given in {numref}`graph_model_LNPs_text`.